Redsmin/proxy/README.md

 Simple proxy to expose a local redis instance to the [redsmin](https://redsmin.com) service.

-We're still actively developing this proxy and the reddish service so please update often.
+We're still actively developing this proxy and the redsmin service so please update often.

 We'll announce changes on our Twitter account [@redsmin](https://twitter.com/redsmin).